wunderio/next-drupal-starterkit/README.md

 The Next.js frontend will query the Drupal backend to generate a `/sitemap.xml` path that can be submitted to search engines.

-### Testing with Cypress (Lando only)
+### Testing with Cypress

 The template includes example tests to be run with Cypress.
-The Lando setup includes a headless browser and Cypress, so you can run the tests locally without the need to install anything else, but it won't be able to use the visual Cypress application.
-See below for more details.
+This will require installation steps before it works in DDEV environment.

+Follow theses steps to make the Cypress work in DDEV:

+1. Run `cd next`.
+2. Run `ddev npm install`, if it hasn't already been run.
+3. Run `ddev npx cypress install`.
+This will download and install the Cypress binary for DDEV.

-#### Running tests locally inside Lando on the command line
+#### Running tests locally inside DDEV on the command line

-To run the Cypress tests inside Lando:
+To run the Cypress tests inside DDEV:

 1. make sure the backend is running
-2. run `lando npm run build` to build the frontend
+2. run `ddev npm run build` to build the frontend
-3. run `lando npm run start` to start serving the frontend
+3. run `ddev npm run start` to start serving the frontend
-4. open another terminal and run `lando npm run cypress:run` to start the Cypress test runner
+4. open another terminal and run `ddev npm run cypress:run` to start the Cypress test runner

 A video of the run will be recorded, and it will be available at `next/cypress/videos`.

 #### Using the Cypress application

-If you want to run the visual Cypress application, you will need to run cypress outside of Lando, on your host computer.
+If you want to run the visual Cypress application, you will need to run cypress outside of DDEV, on your host computer.
 For this to work:

-1. ensure you are using the correct node version, matching what we use inside Lando (see the `.lando.yml` file for details)
+1. ensure you are using the correct node version, matching what we use inside DDEV (see the `.ddev/config.yaml` file for details)
 2. ensure your machine has the correct dependencies installed (see the [Cypress docs](https://docs.cypress.io/guides/getting-started/installing-cypress#System-requirements) for details)
 3. check which version of Cypress is specified in `next/package.json` and install the same version on your host computer globally with `npm install -g cypress@<version>`
-4. while in the `/next` directory, run `npm run cypress:open` (notice that there's no `lando` at the beginning of the command).
+4. while in the `/next` directory, run `npm run cypress:open` (notice that there's no `ddev` at the beginning of the command).

 You can then run your tests inside the Cypress application.